EU finance ministers to mull plan to cut terror funds

 BANK TRANSFERS

-The French proposal goes beyond the crackdown on non-banking payments and urges ministers to set up a European programme to track bank transfers and intercept transactions used by what it called terrorist organisations.
+The French proposal goes beyond the crackdown on non-banking payments and urges ministers to set up a European program to track bank transfers and intercept transactions used by what it called terrorist organizations.

 A U.S. Terrorist Financing Tracking Program (TFTP) has been in place for more than a decade.
 Since 2010, it also covers transactions involving European citizens through the SWIFT system, the most widely used platform for bank transactions.